VertebrateResequencing/wr/.docs/bugfixes/260917-start-durability.md

     are answered by the same commit, so the fix adds one drain's latency to a start, not one transaction per start.

+  - `handleStart` now takes `_ context.Context`, and the discard is deliberate rather than tidy-up: the wait is unbounded, exactly as `db.archiveJob`'s `<-op.result` has always been, and what bounds it in practice is the client's own request timeout.
+A deadline was considered and rejected for
+    now: there is no correct duration short of the client's, and a manager that gave up on the wait would be acknowledging a start it had not persisted.
+    That parameter is the hook a deadline-aware wait would use, so it stays in the signature rather than being removed.

   - Accepted cost, consistent with criterion 3.
 A start now shares the archive path's exposure to a slow commit: under the reliable4 freeze conditions it would block up to the client's 60s `ClientMinRequestTimeout` floor, after which the runner treats it as transient, keeps the command running and re-reports.
 That is latency, not a lost or doubled run.

-  - **What is NOT fixed, and must not be claimed.** Step 2 above is still open, and `TestJobqueueSignal` is untouched, so its `signal_b` flake is NOT fixed.
+  - **What is NOT fixed, and must not be claimed.** Two things, and the first has its own unchecked item below because it is a production window, not a test one.
+Step 2 above is still open, and `TestJobqueueSignal` is untouched, so its `signal_b` flake is NOT fixed.
 This fix makes the *acknowledged* start durable; a manager SIGKILLed strictly before the acknowledgement still comes back with the job on the ready queue, and that is the window the signal test's marker-file trigger lands in.
-Polling the manager for `running` does not close it either:
-    `applyJobStart` sets `State` in memory before the write is queued, so a client can observe `running` while the write is still pending.
+Polling the manager for `running` does not close it either: `applyJobStart` sets `State` in memory before the write is queued, so a client can observe `running` while the write is still pending.
 Closing it needs a precondition that observes the runner's `Started()` having RETURNED, which the signal test has no supported boundary for today - which is why the regression test above is a separate deterministic test rather than a change to that one.

   - Gates, all `OS_*` unset. `make lint`: **0 issues**, which is the passing baseline - any issue at all belongs to the change.
 Two things had to be put